Not long ago a mate and I were bored at a convention and took a stroll in the quest for a pick-me-up coffee.

 External and Internal

-Just the other day I asked Gold State Warriors Head of High Performance, Lachlan Penfold, to see the facility I am training my athletes out of and to give me some feedback on where I can improve things.
+Just the other day I asked High Performance Coach, Lachlan Penfold, to see the facility I am training my athletes out of and to give me some feedback on where I can improve things.

 This is an example of external feedback.